Engee documentation

 Details

-• Pressure at A causes negative displacement of R relative to C - piston movement is negative if the volume of fluid in port A increases.
-This corresponds to movement of the rod inside the cylinder.
+• Pressure at A causes negative displacement of R relative to C — the movement of the piston is negative if the volume of liquid in port A increases.
+This corresponds to the movement of the rod inside the cylinder.

 Values